dbcraig/LmRaC/README.md

     Determining sub-questions to answer...
     ```

-    **TIP:** Ask for simple answers first.
+    > **TIP:** Ask for simple answers first.
 A complexity of "1" will likely give you a good summary answer from which you can ask more detailed questions.
 Asking for a "7" will yield a longer answer, but likely with more redundant information.

+    > **TIP:** LmRaC uses the LLM to look for pathways, genes and diseases and then matches them against its vocabulary files.
+This process is not perfect, so you may need to rephrase your question for it to recognized searchable items.
+Using modifiers like "KEGG", "gene" or "disease" can help cue the language model.
+For example, instead of saying "in breast cancer," say "in the disease breast cancer" or "in the KEGG breast cancer pathway."

 8. **View the Answer:** Answers are displayed during processing and saved in the *sessions/finalAnswers/* directory along with information about the original query, generated sub-queries, references for the answer and a GPT4 assessment of the final answer.

-    To view the final answer (and its quality assessment) open the [Answers Window](#Answers-Window) by clicking on the Answers icon of the ([LmRaC Homepage](#LmRaC-Homepage)).
+    To view any final answer (and its quality assessment) open the [Answers Window](#Answers-Window) by clicking on the Answers icon of the ([LmRaC Homepage](#LmRaC-Homepage)).
 From the Answers window answers can be viewed as markdown, HTML, downloaded, and/or saved to experiments as supplemental experiment documents.

+    > **TIP:** Markdown can be "pretty printed" in the browser by installing a browser extension.
+See [Markdown Viewing](#Markdown-Viewing) for setup details.

 9. **Expand your Knowledge:** You can add to your index by asking a question about another gene, pathway or disease.
 Try it!
+Also, keep in mind that you can ask questions about items you haven't explicitly loaded to the index.
+They just have to be mentioned in what has been loaded.
+So, as you add to your index, you'll find that there is a significant "add-on" effect that captures related topics and details.

 10. **Quitting LmRaC** Exit LmRaC by typing "bye" or "exit" or "adios" in whatever language you prefer.
 You will be given the option to save your current configuration.
 The saved configuration includes your current index, experiment and any loaded functions.
 Once you quit, the Docker container will exit.

 ### Next steps

-Once you've asked some questions and received answers, you'll probably want to setup experiments into which you can save answers and upload quantitative results.
+Once you've asked some questions and received answers, you'll probably want to set up experiments into which you can save answers and upload quantitative results.
 You can then ask questions about your own experimental results!
 See
 [Experiments](#Usage---Experiments) and [Functions](#Usage---User-Defined-Functions) for more details on using the example experiment and functions.

 ------------------------------------------------------------------------